AhoyISki/duat/book/src/quick-settings/prelude.md

     });

     // duatmode settings:
-    // Inserts a \t instead of spaces when pressing Tab opts.duatmode.insert_tabs = false;
+    // Inserts a \t instead of spaces when pressing Tab. opts.duatmode.insert_tabs = false;
-    // How to handle the Tab key
+    // How to handle the Tab key.
     opts.duatmode.tab_mode = TabMode::VerySmart;
-    // Auto indent new lines on tree-sitter Buffers opts.duatmode.auto_indent = true;
+    // Auto indent new lines on tree-sitter Buffers. opts.duatmode.auto_indent = true;
-    // Characters that trigger a reindentation
+    // Characters that trigger a reindentation.
     opts.duatmode.indent_chars = &['\n', '(', ')', '{', '}', '[', ']'];
-    // Reindent when pressing 'I' in normal mode opts.duatmode.indent_on_capital_i = true;
+    // Reindent when pressing 'I' in normal mode. opts.duatmode.indent_on_capital_i = true;
-    // Makes the 'f' and 't' keys set the search pattern opts.duatmode.f_and_t_set_search = true;
+    // Makes the 'f' and 't' keys set the search pattern. opts.duatmode.f_and_t_set_search = true;
-    // Bracket pairs to be considered by keys like 'm' and the 'u' object opts.duatmode.set_brackets([["(", ")"], ["{", "}"], ["[", "]"]]);
+    // Bracket pairs to be considered by keys like 'm' and the 'u' object. opts.duatmode.set_brackets([["(", ")"], ["{", "}"], ["[", "]"]]);

     // LineNumbers options:
+    // Relative line numbers.
     opts.linenumbers.relative = false;
-    // Where to align the numbers
+    // Where to align the numbers.
     opts.linenumbers.align = std::fmt::Alignment::Left;
-    // Where to align the main line number opts.linenumbers.main_align = std::fmt::Alignment::Right;
+    // Where to align the main line number. opts.linenumbers.main_align = std::fmt::Alignment::Right;
-    // Wether to show wrapped line's numbers opts.linenumbers.show_wraps = false;
+    // Wether to show wrapped line's numbers. opts.linenumbers.show_wraps = false;
-    // Place the widget on the right, as opposed to on the left opts.linenumbers.on_the_right = false;
+    // Place the widget on the right, as opposed to on the left. opts.linenumbers.on_the_right = false;

+    // Completions options:
+    // How many characters before the cursor to show the list. opts.completions.min_prefix = 0;
+    // Same, but while typing a command. opts.completions.cmd_min_prefix = 0;

     // Notifications options:
-    // Reformat the notifications messages
+    // Reformat the notifications messages.
     opts.notifications.fmt(|rec| todo!("default fmt function"));
-    // Which mask to use to show the messages opts.notifications.set_mask(|rec| todo!("error for error, info for info, etc"));
+    // Which mask to use to show the messages. opts.notifications.set_mask(|rec| todo!("error for error, info for info, etc"));
-    // Which log levels will actually show up on the notifications opts.notifications.set_allowed_levels([
+    // Which log levels will actually show up on the notifications. opts.notifications.set_allowed_levels([
         context::Level::Error,
         context::Level::Warn,